jae1911/sitecontent/content/wiki/resonite/misc.md

 ## Downloading your account data

+### Resonite Account Downloader

+The Resonite team released a GUI program able to download your full account data in a more user friendly manner, based on a downloader made by GuVAnj8Gv3RJ.
+The software is Open-Source and it can be found at: https://github.com/Yellow-Dog-Man/ResoniteAccountDownloader

+Latest version can be downloaded at: https://github.com/Yellow-Dog-Man/ResoniteAccountDownloader/releases/latest

+Using the software is pretty straightforward, enter your username, password, 2FA token if needed and select what you want to download and where.

+### Accountdump

 In accordance to GDPR article 20, you have a right to download the data you provided.
 For this, a tool was created and is located in your Resonite folder, under `Tools` and `Accountdump`.